 Urban Pathologies and Neurasthenic Discourse

 Not all aspects of early discourse surrounding the springs were completely at odds with that of regular medicine, however, particularly as the town’s targeted client base became more urban.
 As hinted at above, the development of and expanding access to technologies that increased the speed at which people travelled and communicated engendered much anxiety in the late nineteenth century, a phenomenon historians of psychology and mental illness have recognized as underlying the popularity of a uniquely American kind of nervous illness called “neurasthenia.”
-Etiologically enumerated initially by New York neurologist George M. Beard and his colleagues, all members of the American Neurological Association, it was prevalent in both medical and lay discourse between about 1880 and 1910.
-Its symptomatology was broad but included fatigue, depression, headaches, digestive troubles, and paralysis, were be rooted in a depletion of nervous energy.
+Etiologically enumerated initially by New York neurologist George M. Beard and his colleagues, all members of the American Neurological Association, a professional association dominated by elite east coast physicians, it was prevalent in both medical and lay discourse between about 1880 and 1910.
+Its symptomatology was broad but included fatigue, depression, headaches, digestive troubles, and paralysis, all of which were understood to be rooted in a depletion of nervous energy.
 Many of the disease’s symptoms had been listed as curable by a visit to the springs from its earliest promotional literature in 1879; indeed, it is perhaps in part because they were so ambiguous and malleable that the town’s discursive contributors adopted neurasthenic discourse in the creation of their understandings of the springs’ healthfulness.
 If the location and its waters could be said to restore nervous energy to the masses, its therapeutic power would approach that of a panacea.

 This combined with its designation as an urban and sophisticated illness rendered neurasthenia an especially fertile ground for discursive transfer between mainstream medicine and Eureka Springs.
 As Anna Katharina Schaffner has most recently argued, neurasthenia was primarily understood as a disease brought on by the toll modern life took on the bodies of its most culturally evolved participants.
 “The modern environment,” she writes, “particularly the urban environment, was thought to generate too many stimuli such that the senses were incessantly assaulted by noise, sights, speed and information.”
 Facing an onslaught of overstimulating modernity every time they walked out their front doors (and sometimes even inside their homes), neurasthenics’ nervous energy was quickly used up during daily activities, to the detriment of their mental and physical well-being.
 Their suffering, however, was a necessary result of their extreme civilization and was even somewhat fashionable.
 To have neurasthenia was generally (though certainly not always) to be of the class of citizen whose occupational roles involved “brain-work” rather than manual labor.